zzxzzk115/GameEngineStarter/README.md

 ### Build on Windows

-In CMD or Powershell, at the project root directory, execute `xmake`.
+In CMD or Powershell, at the project root directory, execute `xmake -v -y`.

 Or simply double click `xmake_windows.bat`.